nerlyx228/NazeShadeEngine/README.md

 # NazeShadeEngine

-NazeShadeEngine or NazeShdeEngine- this 3d game engine
+NazeShadeEngine or NazeShdeEngine - this 3d game engine

+Graphic Api: DirectX 8-9 And Opengl